iandavis0527/PsychoJSGenerator/readme.md

 - `id_rsa` and `id_rsa.pub`: This is your SSH Private Key File.
 This is required in order to SSH into your virtual machine for deployment.

 # Troubleshooting

+## Docker Workarounds
+Due to the potential for DNS and network issues, or limited network connectivity in production environments, this tool has been modified as of 10/22 to support building docker containers locally and deploying the prebuilt image, rather than building the containers on the production environment.
+Currently, this feature is enabled automatically by testing the deploy server's dns capabilities by pinging google before building.
+It then decides whether or not a local build will be required, and proceeds accordingly.

 ## Update 04/18/2022